skinny-framework/skinny-framework/README.md

 To put it simply, Skinny framework's concept is **Scala on Rails**.
 Skinny is highly inspired by [Ruby on Rails](http://rubyonrails.org/) and it is optimized for sustainable productivity for ordinary Servlet-based app development.

-**[Notice]** Skinny framework is still in alpha stage.
+**[Notice]** Still in alpha stage.
 Architecture and API compatibility won't be kept until 1.0 release.

 ### Why Skinny?

-what does the name of `Skinny` actually mean?
+What does the name of `Skinny` actually mean?

 #### Application should be skinny